ENROLMENT POLICY: 2014

 While recognising the right of parents to enrol their child in the school of their choice, the Board of Management of St. Sylvester’s Infant School is also responsible for respecting the rights of the existing school community and in particular, the children already enrolled.
 This requires balanced judgements in deciding on questions of enrolment, guided by the principles of natural justice and as acting in the best interest of all children.

 The existing school community in the catchment area/parish extends beyond the junior cycle which is catered for at St. Sylvester’s.
 This policy is therefore mindful of the children’s transition to the senior cycle which is predominantly catered for at the neighbouring Pope John Paul II School.
 This Board of Management reserves the right to limit the number and cycle of classes made available in order to accommodate a smooth transition to, and to avoid excessive enrolment at, Pope John Paul II School.

-It is important to note that when, in terms of transition to other schools in Malahide, every school has its own enrolment policy.
-Acceptance of children at St Sylvester’s (in particular children from the Waterside Estate or outside of the parish, etc) does not guarantee a place in other schools (such as Pope John Paul’s, Scoil Íosa) because our Enrolment Policy does not extend to our neighbouring schools.
+In terms of transition to other schools in the Malahide area, it is important to note that every school has its own enrolment policy.
+Acceptance of children at St Sylvester’s Infant School (in particular children from the Waterside Estate or outside of the parish etc) does not guarantee a place in other schools such as Pope John Paul’s or Scoil Íosa because our Enrolment Policy does not extend to our neighbouring schools.

 The Board of Management reserves the right to determine the maximum number of children in each class bearing in mind, in particular:

 Acceptance forms must be signed and returned on or before 10th March, 2014.
 Failure to comply with this will result in placement being withdrawn.